-The SENDCO will support you and your child in finding the right level of support and work with the class teacher to ensure support is implemented.
+The SENDCo will support you and your child in finding the right level of support and work with the class teacher to ensure support is implemented.

-You can also contact the SENCO directly via the school office.
-Mark any email FAO SENDCO and use the following address admin@whitleyabbey-pri.coventry.sch.uk
+You can also contact the SENDCo directly.
+Mark any email FAO SENDCo and use the following address sendco@whitleyabbey-pri.coventry.sch.uk